enetec1/android_eqs_device_qcom_twrp-common/README.md

   ```
   symlink /dev/block/platform/soc/${ro.boot.bootdevice} /dev/block/bootdevice
   ```
-**NOTES:**
-- In the Android 8.1 & 9.0 trees, the binaries should be placed in the recovery ramdisk (recovery/root) in the same location as in the stock ROM, i.e. vendor/bin(/hw).
 - In Android 10+ trees, the binaries should be placed in system/bin.

 ## TWRP Common Decryption files